IBM/ibm-spectrum-scale-ibm-cloud-schematics/README.md

 8. See the Log if the "Apply Plan" activity is successful and copy the output SSH command to your laptop terminal to SSH to either bootstrap/storage/compute nodes.
 9. If device gets connected to any other different network i.e(Wi-Fi/LAN/Mobile Hotspot) from usual connection.
 Update the public ip address on Bastion security group to SSH to nodes

-# Spectrum Scale Storage Node and GPFS Setup
+# Storage Scale Storage Node and GPFS Setup
-* The Spectrum Scale storage and compute nodes are configured as a GPFS cluster (owningCluster) which owns and serves the file system to be mounted.
+* The Storage Scale storage and compute nodes are configured as a GPFS cluster (owningCluster) which owns and serves the file system to be mounted.
 * AccessingCluster, i.e., the compute cluster is the cluster that accesses owningCluster, and is also configured as a GPFS cluster.
 * The file system mountpoint on owningCluster(storage gpfs Cluster) is specified in the variable storage_cluster_filesystem_mountpoint.
 Default value = "/gpfs/fs1"
 * The file system mountpoint on accessingCluster(compute gpfs Cluster) is specified in the variable compute_cluster_filesystem_mountpoint.
 Default value = "/gpfs/fs1"